tatukristiani/genapi-api/README.md

 ﻿# Genapi API
 Genapi is an API in development which could be utilized to generate a data-driven API with user inputs.

-## Current working Workflow
+## Genapi Workflow
-### Code Generation
-Prerequisites:
-- Github repository needs to be already created and empty
+Good To Know:
+- An empty Github repository is required before generating the API there
-- Github Credentials need to be provided (Username + PAT)
+- Github Credentials (Username + PAT) are required to generate the API

-.NET Web API is generated through Genapi API and the generated code is then pushed to Github

-### Publishing of the generated API (Azure Web Apps)
-1. Create a new Azure Web Apps project
-2. Connect via GitHub to the generated repository (This will add a Github workflow file to the repository)

-## Ideal workflow
+- Azure SQL Database can't include tables when first time running the generated API in Azure Web Apps

 ### Initial code generation
 1. The user creates an Azure SQL Database without tables
+2. The user creates an empty Azure Web Apps project to Azure
-2. The user provides Github credentials (Username + PAT) & Azure SQL Database connection string in the Genapi UI
+3. The user provides Github credentials (Username + PAT)
-3. The user generates the API from Genapi UI
+4. The user provides configurations for the API from Genapi UI
-4. Genapi API creates Azure SQL Database tables
 5. Genapi API generates the code to Github
-6. The user creates Azure Web Apps project, configures Azure SQL Database connection string & finally connects to the Github repository (This will create a Github workflow)
+6. The user connects the Azure Web Apps to deploy from the Github repository automatically (This will generate a Github workflow)
+7. The generated API creates the database tables according to configurations
-7. DONE - The API should be up an running!
+8. DONE - The API should be up an running!

-### Modification of generated code
+### Modification of generated code (in progress..)
 1. The user modifies the requirements for a specific endpoint
 2. Genapi API then overwrites that specific endpoint to match the new requirements
 3. Genapi API pushes the changes to Github & the already existing Github workflows should publish them to Azure

+Note!
+Modification of Models or Database columns might bring some difficulties.

 ## Next items to work on
 ### Genapi API
-- Add generation of Model classes
-- Add generation of ModelDTO classes (?)
-- Modify the code to generate Controllers instead of just app.MapGet() with use of Models
-- Add required code to work with Azure SQL Database (DbContext and code for CRUD operations)
-- Add code to create Azure SQL Database tables
+- Add validations to input configurations when UI is ready
-- Add meaningful logs
-- Add a better default .gitignore
-- Refactor code before proceeding to add more functionality

 ### Genapi UI
-1. First create a simple UI were the user can generate a simple API to Github
+1. Create Genapi UI simple version
-2. Add more customization & options when the Genapi API is further developed
+2. Add more customization options
+1.
 ### Documentation
 Later on...